HomeGlossarySite MapContacts

 • The potential impact of any coastal defence works on inshore fisheries, offshore wrecks and the aesthetic and landscape quality of the coastline.

-The shoreline of Durlston Bay is currently divided into 3 Management Units:
+In SMP1 the shoreline of Durlston Bay is divided into 3 Management Units:

 Process Unit